vavricka/Ethereum-monitoring-node/README.md

 ## Running `EMC`

-### Deploy and start logging manager
+### Deploy and start the logging manager
 Overwrite the system rsyslog configuration with the EMC Rsyslog configuration.
-Then restart rsyslog
+Then restart rsyslog:

 ```shell
 $ cp rsyslog/rsyslog.conf /etc/rsyslog.conf